Minimal Supersolutions of Convex BSDEs under Constraints: Introduction

 In a next step, we provide stability results of $\xi\mapsto\mathcal E^g_0(\xi,z)$, the non-linear operator that maps a terminal condition to the value of the minimal supersolution at time zero, such as monotone convergence, Fatou's lemma or $L^1$-lower semicontinuity.
-This, together with convexity, gives way to a dual representation of $\mathcal E^g_0$ as a consequence of the Fenchel-Moreau theorem.
-We characterize the conjugate $\mathcal E^*_0$ in terms of the decomposition parts of the controls and show that $\mathcal E^*_0$ is always attained.
+This, together with convexity, gives way to a dual representation of $\mathcal E^g_0$ as a consequence of the Fenchel-Moreau theorem, which is the second main novel contribution of this work.
+Indeed, we use purely probabilistic methods in order to characterize the conjugate $\mathcal E^*_0$ in terms of the decomposition parts of the controls and show that $\mathcal E^*_0$ is always attained.
+Note that, in contrast to \citet{DrapeauTangpi}, in the presence of constraints identifying the convex conjugate $\mathcal E^*_0$ is technically more involved.
 In particular, for the case of a quadratic generator we show that it is possible to explicitly compute the conjugate by means of classical calculus of variations methods, giving additional structural insight into the problem.
 If we assume in turn the existence of an optimal subgradient such that $\mathcal E^g_0(\xi,z)$ is attained in its dual representation, we can prove that the associated BSDE with parameters $(\xi,g)$ admits a solution under constraints.
-This extends results of \citet{DelbaenHu} and \citet{DrapeauTangpi} obtained in the unconstrained case.\\
+Our duality results extend those of \citet{DelbaenHu} and \citet{DrapeauTangpi} obtained in the unconstrained case as the existence of constraints require new methods in order to characterize the convex conjugate.\\